Calibrations Scheduling Problem with Arbitrary Lengths and Activation Length: Arbitrary processing times and preemption

-\begin{proof} We first sort jobs in non-decreasing order of deadline in $O(n\log n)$ time.
-At each step, we compute the first latest-time of the calibration in $O(n)$ time.
+\begin{proof} We first sort jobs in the non-decreasing order of their deadlines in $O(n\log n)$ time.
+At each step, we compute the first latest-starting-time of the calibration in $O(n)$ time.
 Then the scheduling of jobs in the {\sc edf} order takes $O(n)$ time.
-Then, we need to update the processing times of the jobs whose execution has been started.
+We also need to update the processing times of the jobs whose execution has been started.
 This can be done in $O(n)$ time.
 At each step, we schedule at least one job.
 Hence, there are at most $n$ steps. \end{proof}